UKCloud/documentation/articles/vmware/vmw-gs.md

 > [!NOTE]
 > You can build VDCs in any of your compute services in regions 5 and 6, including those created by support tickets or the Portal API, not just those you created using the Portal.

-1. In the Portal navigation panel, expand **ECC (VMware)** and then select the compute service in which you want to create the VDC.
+1. In the Portal navigation panel, expand **VMware Cloud** and then select the compute service in which you want to create the VDC.

     > [!NOTE]
     > To create a VDC using the Portal, the compute service must be in region 5 or 6.